Does Shilajit Affect the Liver? Helpful Or Harmful?

 The liver is essential for detoxifying our bodies, removing toxins, aiding digestion, and maintaining overall health.
 Conditions such as fatty liver and hepatitis can disrupt its function.

-Shilajit is a natural substance that's gotten much attention lately because of its potential health benefits.
+As a natural substance that's gotten much attention lately, Shilajit provides many potential health benefits.

 So, here's the big question: "Does shilajit support or harm liver health?"
 That's what I am going to talk about in this blog post: Does Shilajit Affect Liver?